Darin Tansey Facilitates Elite Condo Rentals In The Ritz-Carlton Residences, Miami Beach

 Ritz Carlton Residences

-Totaling an astonishing rental amount of $131,500 per month, this move underscores Miami Beach's position as a hotspot for luxury living.

 The penthouse“Sky House” at 4701 N Meridian Ave is nothing short of a masterpiece.
-The residence, which spans 2,653 Sq., encapsulates the essence of luxury with its Oscar Ono wood flooring, custom Boffi kitchen, and panoramic views of Miami's pristine skyline and Biscayne Bay.
+The residence, which spans nearly 9,000 sq ft of indoor/outdoor living space, encapsulates the essence of luxury with its Oscar Ono wood flooring, custom Boffi kitchen, and panoramic views of Miami's pristine skyline and Biscayne Bay.

 In a similar vein, the waterfront villa residence at 1051 W 48th St, listed for $60,000 monthly, promises its residents an exclusive lifestyle.
 With over 4,257 sq ft of sophisticated design, this condo provides direct waterfront access, a private dock, and a suite of top-tier amenities synonymous with the Ritz-Carlton brand.